 Local and state governments, nonprofits, and businesses usually have to permit service canines to accompany those who have disabilities in any area of a facility that is open to the public, unless doing it interferes with any legitimate safety requirements, or the canine is out of control.

 A different provision provides trained miniature horses the exact same privileges.
 The act doesn’t say which services the horse or dog has to perform, that leaves a ton of leeway, according to Parker.

 If the individual’s disability isn’t obvious, a business owner may request whether the pet is required due to a disability, and which task or work it was trained to do.
 The owner can’t require any evidence that the pet has been trained or ask what the disability is.

 Parker added that they pretty much have to take the individual at face value.
-Unless the individual trips up and states that ‘it’s a comfort pet’, or ‘it’s just my dog,’ a business cannot exclude them.
+Unless the individual trips up and states that it’s a comforting pet, or it’s just my dog, a business cannot exclude them.

-If you have an emotional/mental disability and a pet who is an aid, and want to stop facing discrimination, make an appointment at our San Francisco or San Jose clinic today.
-We are open 7 days a week from 11:00am to 7:00pm and are prepared to help.
+If you have an emotional/mental disability and a pet who is an aid and want to stop facing discrimination, make an appointment at our San Francisco clinic today.
+We are open 7 days a week from 11:00 am to 7:00 pm and are prepared to help.